TDG-Platform/docs/Ughli.md

 GE| 57,498,000|332.97| |

 ### Issues
 Only DigitalGlobe 1B images are accepted as input.
-AComp processing requires at least contain the VNIR multispectral bands, and optionally may also include panchromatic data and/or SWIR data.
+AComp processing requires at least the VNIR multispectral bands, and optionally will also accept panchromatic data and/or SWIR data.
 Therefore, if acompEnabled=true, this task cannot be run on WorldView-1 imagery, or on panchromatic or SWIR bands in the absence of multispectral data.

 ### Contact
 If you have any questions or issues with this task, please contact gbdx-support@digitalglobe.com .